Top 10 Software QA Companies in Washington

 1. BetterQA

 BetterQA built AI agents that eliminate the documentation bottleneck.
 BugBoard generates bug reports and test cases from screenshots in under 5 minutes.
 Flows records tests once and replays them indefinitely while handling dynamic elements.
-Access runs GDPR, security, and accessibility scans in about an hour with audit-traceable output.
+Auditi runs GDPR, security, and accessibility scans in about an hour with audit-traceable output.
+Their 3 MCP servers (47 tools total) let Claude Code, Cursor, and Windsurf file bugs, run tests, and scan for vulnerabilities without leaving the IDE - no other QA company offers this.

 The independence piece matters here: they don’t write your code, so there’s no conflict of interest when they find issues.
 If your team is drowning in test documentation or you need compliance evidence yesterday, this is where the tooling makes sense.